Skip to main content

 30-45 ounces (2-3 cans) Northern White beans, drained (or equivalent of cooked white beans from dried)

-4 cups vegetable broth (or chicken broth if not making the soup vegetarian)
+3-4 cups vegetable broth (or chicken broth if not making the soup vegetarian) and depending on how thick you want the soup.

 1 cup of cream (whipping cream)